stasm/l20n-syntax-experiments/current-plus.md

-#A propsal to change the current syntax
+#A proposal to change the current syntax

 This is a proposal to make small changes to the current l20n syntax in order to fulfill most of the goals outlined in the readme.md file.